-You can setup and display your device's different values (e.g. Peak and Valley).
+You can setup and display your device's different values (e.g. Peak and Note Valley).
 Refer to your device's Serial Communication Manual for a list of Commands.

-On this page there is a "No" column, which has numbers from 1 to 8.
-These numbers are links to the parameters of each device: click on them to enter the device name, command and unit.
+On this page there is a Device Number column (No), which has numbers from 1 to 8.
+These numbers are links to the parameters of the device; click on them to enter the device name, command and unit.

-Figure 4.21 iServer DEVICE SETUP Page for RS485
+Figure 4.17 iServer DEVICE SETUP Page (-EIT)

-4.4.8.1 Device Parameters
+4.5.8.3 Device Parameters -EIT

-After clicking on any of the numbers (1 through 8), you will be directed to the DEVICE PARAMETERS page.
+After clicking on any of the numbers ( $\underline{1}$ through $\underline{8}$ ), you will be directed to the DEVICE PARAMETERS page.

-Name - This field allows you to enter the device name and can take up to eight alphanumeric characters.
+Device name - This field allows you to enter the device name and can take up to eight alphanumeric characters.
+Default is blank.

-Command - This field is where the actual command is typed.
+Reading command - This field is where the actual command is typed.

 The iServer will send this command to the serial device as soon as the READINGS page link is clicked.
+Default is blank.